7 natural menopause treatments that really work? Can it be true?

-First up: If you see headlines like 7 Natural Menopause Treatments That Really Work, proceed with caution.
+First up: If you see headlines like The Best Natural Remedies for Menopause, proceed with caution.

 That’s because the word “natural” is often used to advertise products not yet backed by science.